xamarin/dev-days-labs/HandsOnLab/README.md

 Additionally, see James' blog for visual reference: http://motzcod.es/post/149717060272/fix-for-unsupported-majorminor-version-520

+If you are running into issues with Android support packages that can't be unzipped because of corruption please check: https://xamarinhelp.com/debugging-xamarin-android-build-and-deployment-failures/

 #### Windows 10

 Simply set the DevDaysSpeakers.UWP as the startup project and select debug to **Local Machine**.